About This Chapter

 12. What is a Brokerage Firm? - Definition & Types

 In this lesson, you'll learn about several different types of brokerage firms.
-You'll also learn about the different types of service each type of brokerage firm provides.
+You'll also learn about the different types of services each type of brokerage firm provides.
 Some even offer smartphone access!

 13. Stock Transactions: Definition, Types & Examples